bluehiro/bluehiro.github.io/_posts/2016-02-19-SQL Server Drive Space SuperQuery.md

 {% endhighlight %}

 The secret sauce is really the first and last bits that turn Ole Automation on and off as needed.
 Most importantly, it preserves whatever "Ole Automation Procedure"/"show advanced options" settings are already in use on the server.
-For servers that do not have these options enabled, the amount of time spent with Ole Automation enabled is kept to the absolutely minimum (roughly 1 second or less in my testing).
+For more secure server the time spent with these options enabled is kept to the absolutely minimum (roughly 1 second or less in my testing).

-Hopefully someone will find this useful as googling helped but never delivered a full solution.
+Hopefully someone will find this useful, I search for a solution like this and never did find anything quite like it.
 If anyone is interested I could also share the SSIS package I use to execute this code against all the SQL Servers listed in a Central Management Server (CMS).